ContentMine/FutureTDM/tutorial/zika/README.md

 ### Extract the needed facts

 The prepared data now can be used to extract the facts via [ami](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/ami)'s different plugins.
-This will be besides the [metadata](https://en.wikipedia.org/wiki/Metadata) of the publications the main datasource for the further analysis later on.
+This will be &mdash; besides the [metadata](https://en.wikipedia.org/wiki/Metadata) of the publications &mdash; the main datasource for the further analysis later on.

 #### Extract Species

-First we use the [species plugin](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/ami#ami2-species) to get the genus and binomial nomenclature.
-The species are especially important, cause it could give as a lead to transmitting animals, in our case Aedes (Mosquitos).
+First, we use the [species plugin](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/ami#ami2-species) to get the genus and binomial nomenclature.
+The species are especially important, because knowing them could give us a lead in terms of Zika-transmitting animals, in our case *Aedes* (mosquitos).

 ```bash
 FOLDER='zika'